VincentGaoHJ/VincentGaoHJ/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop cloud architecture for SME.\
+💡 &nbsp;I like to explore new technologies and develop cloud architecture for SME.
+Passionate  about  data-driven  business  and  business  intelligence;\
-🎓 &nbsp;I'm currently studying Master Science of Business Analytics at the National University of Singapore.\
+🎓 &nbsp;I'm currently studying [Master Science of Business Analytics](https://msba.nus.edu.sg/) at the National University of Singapore.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about Natural Language Processing for Algorithm Research, Automated Trading in Investment, and Cloud Computing for Modern Serverless Architecture.\
 ✍️ &nbsp;In my free time, I'm a [Landscape Photographer](https://www.gaohaojun.com/) and [Blog Writing](https://gaohaojun.cn/Blog/) as hobbies/side hustles.\
 💬 &nbsp;I'm also a [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/) now, so feel free to reach out to me for cloud service discussion, or just for something interesting.\
 ✉️ &nbsp;You can shoot me an email at haojun.gao@u.nus.edu!
 I'll try to respond as soon as I can.\